 12. Start journaling habits

 There are lots of benefits to regularly journaling.
 Not only does it help with writing and communication skills, it’s also been known to help with stress management.
 Start the practice when there’s free time during the summer.
 Prompt your kiddos to write about the things they loved about their vacation, and what they look forward to with the year ahead.
 This is a fun opportunity to either gift them a journal and some fun pens, or to let them pick out their own while back-to-school shopping.
-Who knows, this may to into a hobby they keep with them the rest of their lives.
+Who knows, this may turn into into a hobby they keep with them the rest of their lives.

 13. Plant something